 And of the girl I’m taking to the Easter parade.

-And so, in the spirit of the season, here are the six Cybis girls who were depicted wearing or holding a bonnet (with or without frills!) or hat.
+And so, in the spirit of the season, here are the ten Cybis girls who were depicted wearing or holding a bonnet (with or without frills!) or hat.
 They are shown in chronological order.

-The first post-1960 (modern-studio style) Cybis “bonnet gal” was Mary Mary, a limited edition produced from 1974 to 1979 and selling for $475.
+The first post-1960 (modern-studio style) Cybis “bonnet gal” was Mary Mary, a limited edition produced from 1974 to 1979.
 She was inspired by the nursery rhyme and wears a Victorian-style ‘boater’ hat.
 There is some discrepancy in the Cybis records as to what her final edition size (originally 750) was ultimately reduced to.
-She is 10.5″ high and, unlike the other Cybis child busts, was not mounted on a base.
+She is 10.5″ high and was not mounted on a base.

 Although Little Miss Muffet does not wear a “bonnet” in the usual sense, she does wear a hat and so she’s included with the bonnet girls.
 An open (non-limited) edition made for only two years (1980 and 1981), she is just about 8″ high and sold for $335.